yigitkabak/aperium-repo/README.md

 ## Contents

-This repository exclusively contains packages designed for the Aper ecosystem.
+This repository exclusively contains packages designed for the Aperium ecosystem.
 We aim to offer a wide range of stable and well-maintained software to enhance your Aper experience.

 ---